Red carpet fashion: Publicity

-This strategy is not without risk, as a designer may invest major labour and time into creating a unique dress (which could cost up to $100,000) for a celebrity, only to have their investment wasted when the star decides at the last moment to wear someone else's dress.
+This strategy is not without risk, as a designer may invest hard work and time into creating a unique dress (which could cost up to $100,000) for a celebrity, only to have their investment wasted when the star decides at the last moment to wear someone else's dress.
 Particularly high-profile celebrities are often loaned dresses by several different designers for the ceremony, meaning that the designer often does not know until the night whether his or her dress was chosen to receive the much-desired exposure.
 In addition, they run the risk of never getting the dress back, rejected or not.
 The choice for a designer may also be whether to dress one actress for the Oscars, or design an entire ready-to-wear collection.

 Media

-Fashion commentary often forms a key part of the reportage of red-carpet events, both in dedicated programmes such as Live From the Red Carpet and news reports such as those from BBC News.
-Looks seen on the red carpet are also often featured in television programmes on fashion, such as Fashion Police.
-Until they retired in 2011, Joan Rivers and her daughter Melissa presented televised reviews of red carpet fashions from various ceremonies including the Academy Awards, the Golden Globes, and the Emmy Awards.
+Fashion commentary often forms a key part of the reportage of red-carpet events, both in dedicated shows such as Live from the Red Carpet and news reports such as those from BBC News.
+Looks seen on the red carpet are also often featured in television shows on fashion, such as Fashion Police.
+Until they retired in 2011, Joan Rivers and her daughter Melissa presented televised reviews of red-carpet fashions from various ceremonies including the Academy Awards, the Golden Globes, and the Emmy Awards.
 In August 2007 Joan Rivers was replaced by Lisa Rinna as the host of TV Guide Network's red carpet coverage.

 Cancelled events

-When the 65th Golden Globe Awards ceremony was cancelled and replaced with a press conference as a result of a writer's strike which also threatened the Oscars, this was also seen as a threat to the fashion industry.
+When the 65th Golden Globe Awards ceremony was cancelled and replaced with a press conference as a result of a writer's strike which also threatened the Oscars — this was also seen as a threat to the fashion industry.
 Not only were established designers under threat, but the opportunity for up-and-coming designers to achieve widespread recognition through red-carpet exposure of their designs was severely limited.
 In 2008, a number of events, including the threat of an actor's strike that would have led to cancellation of the 2009 Oscar ceremony, and an upcoming star-studded presidential inauguration had a visible effect on that year's Golden Globes ceremony.
 Many stars dressed for the Globes in unique couture gowns that they might otherwise have reserved for the Oscars.